ObolNetwork/charon-distributed-validator-cluster/README.md

 ## Mocked Beacon Node

 The simnet uses a mocked beacon node to avoid the complexities of depositing stake and waiting for validator activation.
-It uses [prater](https://prater.beaconcha.in/) configuration for slots and epoch timing.
-It assigns attestation duties to the simnet distributed validator on the first slot of every epoch (every 6.4 minutes).
+It uses custom configuration for slots and epoch timing (1s per slot, 16 slots per epoch).
+It assigns attestation duties to the simnet distributed validator on the first slot of every epoch.

 The cluster of 4 charon nodes uses a mixture of validator clients:
 - node0: [Lighthouse](https://github.com/sigp/lighthouse)